jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] Golem.
 Stanislaw Lem
 - [] Spies of No Country.
 Matti Friedman
 - [] My Philosophy of Industry.
 Henry Ford
-- [] hard drive bill gates and the making of the microsoft empire
+- [] Hard drive bill gates and the making of the microsoft empire
 - [] Pale Blue Dot.
 Carl Sagan
 - [] Fish is Fish.
 Leo Lionni.
 Children's book
 - [] The reluctant dragon
 - [] The walking drum.
 Louis L. Amoun
 - [] Introduction to quantum mechanics.
 David Griffiths
 - [] The time machine.
 H.G wells
-- [] how to solve it.
+- [] How to solve it.
 George Poyla
-- [] los años de aprendizaje de Wilhelm Meister.
+- [] Los años de aprendizaje de Wilhelm Meister.
 Wolfgang Goethe
-- [] en busca del tiempo perdido.
+- [] En busca del tiempo perdido.
 Marcel Proust
-- [] how we learn.
+- [] How we learn.
 Benedic Carey
-- [] armas de instrucción masiva.
+- [] Armas de instrucción masiva.
 John Taylor Gatto
 - [] The pig that wants to be eaten.
 Julian Baggani